MohamedBarbary/NoteApi/README.md

 # NoteApi

-Simple Backend is a Node.js server using Express and MongoDB (with Mongoose) that follows the MVC architecture.
+Node.js server using Express and MongoDB (with Mongoose) that follows the MVC architecture.
 It provides user authentication features such as sign up, login, forgot password, reset password, and a note API with functionalities to add, delete, and update notes.

 ## Features